What is Mindful Journaling & How to Get StartedWhat is Mindful Journaling & How to Get Started

 Try different forms of journaling

-To capture what we are thinking on the page invites us to slow down, assess, and safely explore how we feel.
-If the concept of mindfulness has always seemed out of reach, try one of the prompts below.
-Maybe even try them all.
+And if the concept of mindfulness has always seemed out of reach for you, we hope that one of the prompts below make it easier to get started.
 They might lead you to a new perspective, more harmony, and better overall health and well-being.

 Expressive Journal Prompts